 Table 12.
 Probabilistic co-occurrence results between 5-HT5A and behavioral topics.

 5-HT5A and Learning.
-5-HT5A is arguably one of the least understood serotonin receptors due to the fact that it lacks specific ligands.
+5-HT5A is arguably one of the least studied and understood serotonin receptors due to the fact that it lacks specific ligands.
 In fact, only partial agonists for the receptor have been found as of 2020.
-One earlier study by Gonzalez, Chavez-Pascacio, & Meneses demonstrated that antagonists for 5-HT5A led to poor performance in the autoshaping task, which involves learning the conditioned response of a lever-press (2013).
+One earlier study by Gonzalez, Chavez-Pascacio, & Meneses demonstrated that antagonists for 5-HT5A led to poor performance in an autoshaping task, which involves learning the conditioned response of a lever-press (2013).
 This result implied that activation of 5-HT5A could improve learning.
 In contrast, however, later studies showed that antagonists could ameliorate working memory deficits and improve reference memory in animal models associated with dementia (Yamazaki et al., 2015).
-The same authors later discovered a possible mechanism for these effects, through the increased release of DA and GABA in the prefrontal cortex of their cognitive dysfunction model (Yamazaki et al., 2018).
+The same authors later discovered a possible mechanism for these effects, through the increased release of dopamine and gamma aminobutyric acid (GABA) in the prefrontal cortex of their cognitive dysfunction model (Yamazaki et al., 2018).
 Nava, Garcia, & Meneses addressed these contradictions by discussing advancements in instruments and tasks used to measure memory, comparing the lever-press from Gonzalez et al. to new tasks using nose-pokes.
 In their studies, combination of the same antagonist with the nose-poke task allowed for increased conditioned responses and reduced variability between subjects, suggesting overall that antagonism of 5-HT5A has a positive effect on learning (2019).

 5-HT6